sleeyax/sleeyax/README.md

 ## 💻 Projects and Companies

 ### Present
-- Open source development, stay tuned! 👀
+- Open source development, stay tuned and consider becoming a [sponsor](https://github.com/sponsors/sleeyax/)! 👀
-- All in one Snapchat automation suite for OF marketing (by snkr friend and me) 😏
+- All in one Snapchat automation suite for OF marketing (by snkr friend and me). 😏

 ### Past
 - [Stremio](https://www.stremio.com/) media player & content aggregator